MunimaJahan/Comp-1502/Tutorial/tutorial3.md

 You're welcome to continue using print lines to debug your programs after this, but expect when you ask questions that we will ask you to use the debugger to help diagnose them, and we think this will be a useful tool to help you see what your program is doing.

+(NB: Thanks to Dr. Tyson for preparing the tutorial and sharing with us)